jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 this kind of slow practice can result in learning several times faster than otherwise.

 ### Mental work

+It turns out that the same brain structures we carefully grow through slow practice and chunking can also be developed by using just our imagination--away from the instrument.

+Reasoning about the music,
+and visualizing ourselves playing it, allows us to practice in a pure and focused way, without the distractions of physical reality.

+As with these other techniques, incorporating visualization into practice is reported to dramatically increase the speed of learning.

 ### Variety in repetition